conoroshea1996/elderJsTest/src/routes/blog/what-to-include-job-ad.md

 ---
-title: "What to include in a job ad"
+title: 'What to include in a job ad'
-date: "2018-03-16"
+date: '2018-03-16'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "what-to-include-job-ad"
+slug: 'what-to-include-job-ad'
-seoTitle: "What to include in a job ad | HireHive Recruiting Software"
+seoTitle: 'What to include in a job ad | HireHive Recruiting Software'
-seoDescription: "Job ads can be challenging to write.
+seoDescription: 'Job ads can be challenging to write.
 At HireHive we have listed a few tips to make that task a whole lot easier.
-Learn how to write a killer job ad with us!"
+Learn how to write a killer job ad with us!'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/woman-hand-smartphone-desk.jpg"
+coverImage: '/images/woman-hand-smartphone-desk.jpg'
 ---

 _Job ads can be challenging to write.
 Here's a few tips on what to include in a job ad to make that task a whole lot easier._